WIPACrepo/gallery/README.md

   * GET  - Editable page for album contents/metadata
   * POST - Form submit for changes to an album

-/edit/<album_path>/<image>
+/edit/<album_path>/<media>

-  * GET  - Editable page for image metadata
+  * GET  - Editable page for media metadata
-  * POST - Form submit for changes to an image
+  * POST - Form submit for changes to a media file

-/edit/<album_path>/_upload

-  * GET  - Page to upload images to an album
+/edit/_upload

-  * POST - Form submit for uploading images to an album
+  * POST - Form submit for uploading media to an album

 /search

   * GET  - search page
   * POST - Form submit for search

+/*

-/*  - read-only albums/images handled by nginx
+  * GET  - read-only albums/media handled by nginx